I do not have a protection order against the abuser and s/he has not been convicted of a crime. Can s/he have a gun?

 If someone already has a license to carry a concealed weapon, that license can be revoked (canceled) if the department that issues licenses is notified by any law enforcement agency or a court that the license-holder is arrested or formally charged with a crime that would disqualify him/her from having a license.
 The license can be revoked until the criminal case is decided; at that point, it can continue to be revoked or it can be re-instated, depending on the outcome of the case.4

 Even if it is not illegal for the abuser to have a gun, you can still make a plan for your safety.
-See our Safety Tips page for more information.
+See our Safety Planning page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 See our AR Advocates and Shelters page to find a local domestic violence organization near you.

 For additional information on gun laws in Arkansas, you can go to the Giffords Law Center website.